 For $20,000 and up watches:

-A large population of high-end luxury watch buyers know precisely what they are getting into with each new acquisition.
+A large population of the high-end luxury watch buyers know precisely what they are getting into with each new acquisition.
 Years of being a watch lover has allowed them to appreciate "must-have" novelties, as well as the desirability of traditional items.
 Years of study are required before fully understanding what goes into the value of a high-end luxury purchases ($20,000, and up, and way way up).
-This helps create an understanding of those watches which are worth their high cost in terms of value, and those that while expensive, are a mere emotional purchase with less than stellar post-purchase value.
+This helps create an understanding of those watches which are worth their high cost in terms of value, and those that, while expensive, are a mere emotional purchase with less than stellar post-purchase value.
 Watches near the apogee of the luxury world that you should want to have, tend to share various desirable traits.
-Taken together, you should these factors in your ultra high end watch purchase decision making process.
+Taken together, you should consider these factors in your ultra high-end watch purchase decision making process.
 In this third and final segment of the "top things to look for in a luxury watch," you should take these items together with those in the past two articles as much as is logically possible.
-When spending 'mucho dinero' on a watch.
-Consider the following:
+When spending "mucho dinero" on a watch, consider the following:

 1. Precious Metal Construction

-It should go without saying that a high end expensive watch should be constructed from quality materials.
+It should go without saying that a high-end expensive watch should be constructed from quality materials.
 This means the best possible metals and so forth, but it is also a good idea to ensure that the metals involved are inherently valuable.
-Take for instance a luxury watch that is 18k gold versus titanium.
+Take, for instance, a luxury watch that is 18k gold versus titanium.
 Which one is going to have more value in the abstract?
 Not only that, but it is a good idea to investigate how much precious metals are used.
 Parts of the case?
 All of the case?
 Are the hands and hour markers gold?
-When talking about watches at $20,000 and up, you should expect to see a fair amount precious metals used in the construction and execution of the watch.
+When talking about watches at $20,000 and up, you should expect to see a fair amount of precious metal used in the construction and execution of the watch.
 The most common metals are of course the various colors of gold (yellow, rose, pink, red, white, etc...) as well as platinum.
-Silver is rarely used for cases, and a bit more commonly use for traditional looking watch dials.
-It also goes without saying that precious stones also are a desirable component given the style and variety of the watch.
+Silver is rarely used for cases, and a bit more commonly used for traditional looking watch dials.
+It also goes without saying that precious stones also are a desirable component, given the style and variety of the watch.

 2. Natural, Quality Jewels

 Most watch companies in the world do not make their own movements.
 They source movements from various movement suppliers.
-The most well known European watch movement maker is ETA, and is part of the large Swatch Group.
-Some companies purchase movements and use them as is, and other times they modify or add to movements (modules) making the more unique and complex.
+The most well-known European watch movement maker is ETA, and is part of the large Swatch Group.
+Some companies purchase movements and use them as is, and other times, they modify or add to movements (modules) making them more unique and complex.
 This also involves various types of decoration that a watch maker might include on a movement.
-The best watch makers design and construct their own movements in house - even if they don't make other components of the watches.
-You'll find that the top house such as Patek Philippe, Audemars Piguet, Jaeger-LeCoultre, A. Lange & Sohne, among others each make their own movements.
+The best watch makers design and construct their own movements in-house - even if they don't make other components of the watches.
+You'll find that the top houses such as Patek Philippe, Audemars Piguet, Jaeger-LeCoultre, A. Lange & Sohne, among others each make their own movements.

 Having an exclusive movement made by the watch brand almost always ensures a high level of decoration in a beautifully made, and sometimes very complex watch movement.
 You'll know that few timepieces have the same movement, and you can be part of the exclusive club of people who have timepieces with "in-house manufacture made movements" (bragging + snob rights).